mannusschomaker/ProgrameerProject-1/PROCESS.md

 mainly focussed on fixing bugs coming from DATA MAPS (map format i use). additionally i looked for how i wanted my stacked bar chart to look like

 # day 2
-implemented the stacked bar chart, it represents data of the top x country's of the selected year
+implemented the stacked bar chart instead of bullet chart, it represents data of the top x country's of the selected year
 ![alt text](doc/day2barchart.png)
 i have yet to decide how many country's i will represent, but i think it will be 10. maybe i will add a function where the country on the maps can be selected and will be added in the bar chart